Darshika482/Gyanie-Canvas/Desktop/project-bolt-sb1-nyj2gzwl/project/README.md

 ---

 Built with ❤️ by the DataSense team

+**Latest Update**: Repository structure fixed for Vercel deployment - all files now in root directory